Move to boot UNLV’s Turning Point USA chapter fails

 “The actions taken by Turning Point Action (a related group founded by Kirk) directly assisted individuals to go to the Capitol to disrupt the electoral vote count by supplying transportation and hotels,” UNLV Democrats President Areli Alarcon and Nevada Young Democrats President Mario Arias wrote.
 “Turning Point Action bused domestic terrorists to the Capitol and attacked our democracy.
 Their actions seek to undermine democracy and disenfranchise UNLV voters.”

-UNLV spokeswoman Cindy Brown said Tuesday in a statement that there have been no reported incidents in the last year related to the Turning Point chapter.
+UNLV spokeswoman Cindy Brown said Tuesday in a statement that there have been no reported incidents in the past year related to the Turning Point chapter.

 “A registered student organization’s status may only be revoked if found, through due process, that it violated campus policy such as the student conduct code,” she said.
 “As a public higher education institution, UNLV cannot restrict speech or activities except in very narrow instances where speech is not protected under the First Amendment.”